SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 ## Motivation and Intuition

 Consider the fundamental question: given gradient and quasi-Newton directions, how should we combine them?
-Linear interpolation lacks a principled basis for choosing weights.
+Linear interpolation might seem natural, but it fails to guarantee descent properties.
 Trust region methods solve expensive subproblems.
 We propose a different approach: construct a smooth path that begins with the gradient direction and curves toward the quasi-Newton direction.